GST VAT Calculator: Add, Remove and Reverse Tax on Any Price

 How to Add Tax to a Price (Tax-Exclusive to Tax-Inclusive)

-When a price is quoted excluding tax (ex-tax, net price), you add tax to arrive at the consumer-facing total.
+When a price is quoted excluding tax (ex-tax or net price), add tax to arrive at the consumer-facing total.
+This applies to B2B quotes, wholesale pricing, and any context where net prices are the norm.

 Tax Amount = Net Price × (Tax Rate / 100)